opnsense/docs/source/manual/how-tos/bind.rst

     You have to set a list of networks via **ACL** tab to allow them using recursion against BIND.
 :DNSSec Validation:
-    Wheter to enable or disable DNSSec validation.
+    Whether to enable or disable DNSSec validation.

 -----